Ryton organic demonstration garden in November

 • Inspect apple trees for woolly aphids; look for a whitish fluffy coating where branches join the trunk, and in cracks in the bark.
 Rub off on sight as they can damage the tree, allowing canker and other diseases to enter.

 • Pick every last fruit off fruit trees.
 Fruit hanging on trees over winter is one of the main sources of brown rot infection in the spring.
 The other main source is infected shoots and spurs.
-Infected fruit can safely be composted.
+These apples should not be composted at home.
+Rather, add them to your council compost bin, as they will get composted at high temperatures.
+Keep the lid on to make sure the spores don’t spread.

 • Apply sticky barriers to apple, pear, plum and cherry trees to prevent female winter moths climbing up into the trees.
 Remember to put a barrier round tree stakes too – below the tree tie.